electrikmilk/cherrilang.org/language/best-practices.md

 show("{immutable}")
 ```

-Setting a value that will never change to a variable uses more actions.
+Setting a value that will never change to a variable uses more actions and likely more memory at runtime to store the variable.
+Use the existing output of an action, do not assign it to a variable unless you will need to modify the output.

 ```ruby
 @mutable = 5